 Alpha Brown suggests that discussions about IoT technologies avoid the term IoT since it doesn’t carry much meaning with farmers.

-“The benefits of IoT derived technology need to be better explained,” said Manu Pillai, CEO of WaterBit, a Californian startup building an autonomous irrigation solution (AIS) for produce and nut growers.
+“The benefits of IoT derived technology need to be better explained,” said Manu Pillai, president and cofounder of WaterBit, a Californian startup building an autonomous irrigation solution (AIS) for produce and nut growers.
 “Irrespective of whether a grower buys from us or not, I insist my team answers all questions possible, and spend time talking about the impact of technology choices for a grower.
 There are resources for a grower to understand the pros and cons of various inputs – but not IoT related tech.

 “It’s a marketing challenge for the industry and, with our research, we are trying to recommend where to focus the efforts on the most relevant sectors in terms of farm size and/or type of operations,“ added Gil Rabinovich, CEO of Alpha Brown.
 “The industry is running very fast, and farmers are having a problem catching up.
 This is why we ask in every survey about the level of awareness of the new tech options.”